Fit as a Mama Bear

 Ingredients to make protein cheesecake in measuring bowls with text labels over top.

 There are 3 stages to making the strawberry protein cheesecake recipe.
-None of them require too much effort but it does take time.
+So, while this cheesecake recipe is simpler than most (no water bath!), it does still take some time to whip up.

 Crumbled graham crackers in a white bowl.